 Indiana uses late charge to beat No. 11 Michigan State 67-63

 BLOOMINGTON, Ind.
-(AP) -- Joey Brunk made an immediate from the moment he arrived on Indiana's campus.
+(AP) — Joey Brunk made an immediate impact from the moment he arrived on Indiana's campus.

 Jerome Hunter needed to be more patient.